Lezalith/RenPy-Discord-Presence/game/RenPy_Discord_Presence/discord_developer_portalmd.md

 - ...and so are the **Tags**.

 Finally:
-- **Application ID.** This is the most important thing of all, you need to copy it over to **settings.rpy** in the script files, into the **application_id** variable.
+- **Application ID.** This is the most important thing of all, you need to copy it over to **settings.rpy** as a value for the **application_id** variable.
 Simply put: Your game uses this to communicate with this application, and this application has the ability to change presence in user's profiles.
 And don't worry about this being in your code, it cannot be used for anything malicious!

 After you copy the **App ID** to the **settings.rpy** file, you're ready to start using this script.